Dog-Face-Development/Periodic-Table-Info/README.md

 ## Releases
 The current release is 1.0 Beta.
-The next release, version 1.0 Alpha is coming out soon with the following features:
+The next release, version 1.0 is coming out soon with the following features:
 - All the current Periodic Table elements.
 - The finnished product.